 The most important feature when it comes to women’s ski pants, is that they are waterproof and that they allow for good movement.
 Of course, I want mine to be insulated too because I hate being cold.

 The North Face Sally Pants are durable, fully seam sealed waterproof, breathable, freeride pants that are lightly insulated for breathable warmth.
 As we all know pants can be tricky to size and fit.
 I ordered a small and they are just right.
 I usually wear a size 6 in most things and these are perfect.
-They have a relaxed fit that offers more room in the thigh and knees which is great because I will be wearing a base layer underneath to keep me warm in the Canadian Rockies!
-They have a gaiter with gripper elastic and hook on the inside of the pant legs so they will stay attached to the boot and not ride up and not let snow in.
+These North Face ski pants have a relaxed fit that offers more room in the thigh and knees.
+This is great because I will be wearing a base layer underneath to keep me warm in the Canadian Rockies!
+They have a gaiter with gripper elastic and hook on the inside of the pant legs.
+This helps them stay attached to the boot and not ride up and not let snow in.

 Last but not least, don’t forget to put a base layer and possibly a midlayer under your women’s ski jackets.
-The North Face Women’s Warm Long-Sleeve Zip Neck is perfect because the anti-odor polyester knit fabric features FlashDry™ Eco fibers to wick sweat away from the skin and dramatically speed drying time.
+The North Face Women’s Warm Long-Sleeve Zip Neck is perfect.
+The anti-odor polyester knit fabric features FlashDry™ Eco fibers to wick sweat away from the skin.
+This also works to dramatically speed drying time.
 And staying dry means staying warm.
 This baselayer is breathable and has a slim, next-to-skin fit without being clingy or too tight on my belly.
 This top is crafted with mechanical stretch for improved range of movement under mid-layers.

 I am so excited for my ski trip!
 I hope this post helps you know what features to look for when you shop ski wear for women.
-I will be posting photos from my Banff ski trip on Instagram so be on the look out!
+You can see photos from my Banff ski trip on Instagram!

 Where is your favorite spot to ski?
 Have you ever tried The North Face ski clothing before?
 What are some of your favorite ski wear features?